Ruby-throated hummingbird

 The ruby-throated hummingbird (Archilochus colubris) is a species of hummingbird that generally spends the winter in Central America, Mexico, and Florida, and migrates to Canada and other parts of Eastern North America for the summer to breed.
-It is by far the most common hummingbird seen east of the Mississippi River in North America.
+It is the most common hummingbird in eastern North America, having population estimates of about 35 million in 2021.

 Taxonomy

 The ruby-throated hummingbird was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Trochilus colubris.
 Linnaeus based his description on the earlier account by Mark Catesby in his The Natural History of Carolina, Florida and the Bahama Islands that had been published in 1729 and that by George Edwards in his A Natural History of Uncommon Birds that had been published in 1743.
 The type locality is South Carolina.
 The specific epithet colubris is from the Spanish colibrí meaning "hummingbird".
 The ruby-throated hummingbird is now placed in the genus Archilochus that was introduced in 1854 by the German naturalist Ludwig Reichenbach.
 The species is monotypic: no subspecies are recognised.